Drug and Alcohol Policy

 - Counseling Services provides an assessment of AOD usage for all students who seek counseling.

 - Referrals to community resources are available for individuals with more long-term or complex needs.
 A number of AA/NA/Al-Anon groups hold meetings close to campus and in the larger local community.

-- Counseling Services offers AOD prevention through programming efforts with various student groups and Student Affairs departments.
+- Counseling and Health & Wellness offer AOD prevention through programming efforts with various student groups and Student Affairs departments.

-- Counseling Services also collaborates with Student Conduct to provide educational and other resources for students with problematic drinking behavior and drug use.
+- Counseling and Health & Wellness also collaborate with Student Conduct to provide educational and other resources for students with problematic drinking behavior and drug use.

 State Penalties for Drug and Alcohol Offenses

-Johnson & Wales University students are subject to state criminal prosecution and penalties for drug and alcohol offenses.
-These offenses include the following:
+Johnson & Wales University students are subject to state criminal prosecution and penalties for drug and alcohol offenses, including

 Criminal penalties for drug and alcohol offenses can include